annam-yugandhar/git_practice/Readme.md

 #### 1. Application setup steps

-  use two spaces for copying commands
+    use four spaces for copying commands

 This simple nodejs app starts on port 3000 and logs 1 line into elastic search which is running in a minikube cluster.
 Elastic endpoint configured in Pino is the es service name in Minikube.